walb-linux/walb-tools/doc/recover.md

 ## Storage server/host down

 When a storage host shuts down, just restart the host and new storage server process.
-When a storage server process is killed suddenly, first of all, restart new storage server process.
+When a storage server process is killed suddenly, restart new storage server process.

 If a storage server process is down for a long time, wlogs of its managing walb devices will be accumulated and finally their log devices will overflow.